 Introduction 4

 History 5

 Set's Curse 6

 Culture 7

-Political Camps 7

-Strider Communication 8

-Prophecy of Nephys 9

-Enemies 11
+Enemies 9

-Setites 11

-SoulDrinkers 11

-Others 11

 Allies?
-12

-Ajaba 12

-Bubasti 12

-Mokolé 12

-Mummies 12
+10

-Gifts 13
+Gifts 11

-Revised/Third Edition 13
+Revised/Third Edition 11

-Unrevised/Outdated 14
+Unrevised/Outdated 12

-Fetishes 16

-Fetishes 16

-Talens 17
+Fetishes & Talens 14

-Totems 19
+Totems 16

-Rites
+Rites 18

-Merits & Flaws
+Merits & Flaws 19

-FAQ
+FAQ 20

-Credits
+Credits 22

 Introduction

 Every story has a hero, and there is no question that the Garou were made to be heroes.
 But there are many brands of heroes, and many types.
 The story of the Silent Strider tribe is one of tragedy, loss and pain, so it is only fitting to consider them Tragic Heroes.
 Not all Legends of the Garou end in victory, but the story of the Silent Striders, individually and collectively, is not over yet.
 Just as Owl, who is their totem, journeys into death and returns, so too might the Silent Striders return from their defeat at the hand of Sutekh's curse, to claim victory...